Mint-System/Odoo-Apps-Sale-Workflow/sale_blanket_order_contact_person/README.rst

 Sale Blanket Order Contact Person
 =================================

-Set contact person on Blanket Order.
+Set contact person on blanket order.

 For a detailed documentation have a look at https://www.odoo-wiki.org/sale-blanket-order-contact-person.html